dwhitlockii/Charon/charon/doc/web_ui.md

 The Web UI can be customized by:

 1. Modifying the HTML templates in `templates/` directory
-2. Updating the CSS styles
+2. Updating the CSS styles and theme variables
 3. Adding new routes to the Flask application
 4. Extending the FirewallService class with new methods
+5. Customizing dashboard widgets and layout
+6. Modifying the theme system and color schemes

+## Dependencies

+The Web UI uses the following external libraries:

+- Chart.js for data visualization
+- Font Awesome for icons
+- Toastify for notifications
+- SortableJS for draggable widgets